Rams trade Alec Ogletree to Giants for two draft picks

 The Los Angeles Rams are trading linebacker Alec Ogletree to the New York Giants for two 2018 draft picks, a league source told ESPN's Adam Schefter.

 The Giants are trading their fourth- and sixth-round picks in return for Ogletree and the Rams' 2019 seventh-round pick, the source said.
-The fourth-round pick traded by the Giants is their second in that round, a compensatory selection.
+The fourth-round pick is the Giants' second in that round, a compensatory selection.

 The trade can't be officially announced until March 14, when the 2018 league year begins.

-The Ogletree trade continued the Rams' theme of opening salary cap space by parting with players they believed to be ill-fitting parts for defensive coordinator Wade Phillips' 3-4 defense, which was also a reason they dealt outside linebacker Robert Quinn to the Miami Dolphins last week.
+The Ogletree trade continued the Rams' theme of opening salary-cap space by parting with players they believe aren't a fit for defensive coordinator Wade Phillips' 3-4 defense, which was also a reason they dealt outside linebacker Robert Quinn to the Miami Dolphins last week.

 Ogletree signed a four-year extension with the Rams in October.
 The deal is worth $42 million, with $33 million coming in the first three years of the deal.